 Plan your Surprise marriage asking with a professional photographer

 You are about to propose to your beloved and thinking about getting married.
 Congratulations!
 She should hopefully say yes.
-You desire this moment to be captured by a camera, and saved in photo albums.
+You wish this moment to be captured by a camera, and saved in photo albums.
 The next step would be to hire the best photographer in St Paul to cover your ceremony.
-After that, you will probably call him when she will be pregnant and for family pictures with your 12 children.
+After that, you will probably call him when she is pregnant and for family pictures with your 12 children.

 But, wait, I am maybe going way too fast.
 Let’s slow down and focus first on your proposal, because for the moment, you need her to say, “yes.”